-FHA loan requirements state there can't be any peeling paint in a home built prior to 1978.
+Federal Housing Administration loan requirements state there can't be any peeling paint in a home built prior to 1978 due to health concerns about lead paint.
 A buyer will not get a loan if the appraiser notes peeling paint.
-Will the seller decide to scrape and paint the spots noted by the buyer's appraiser?
-The seller might if the seller wants the transaction to close.
-Much depends on what you ask to be repaired and how big of deal it is.
+The seller might scrape and repaint the areas where the paint was peeling if they want the transaction to close.

-Since you expressly used the term health and safety issues, let's talk about that.
-Some health and safety issues are severe.
-Some are mild.
+Some health and safety issues that come up during an inspection are severe, and others are mild.
 Some deal with code violations that could be grandfathered.

 When buying a short sale home in "as is" condition, the bottom line is deciding whether the concerns that came up during your inspection—and the risk associated with problems that could crop up after you've moved into the home—are offset by the low sale price of the home.